English

 Dining styles:

-Park Hyatt Sydney: This waterfront 5-star hotel has stunning views of the harbor and has the two most prominent Sydney landmarks, the Sydney Opera House and the Sydney Harbour Bridge, on either side of it.
+• Park Hyatt Sydney: This waterfront 5-star hotel has stunning views of the harbor, the Sydney Opera House and the Sydney Harbour Bridge, on either side of it.

-Blues Point Hotel: A heritage establishment that has been here since 1864, the Blues Point Hotel is a striking Art Deco boutique hotel with one of North Shore’s oldest pubs, a bistro with delicious fare and a history worth learning about.
+• Blues Point Hotel: A heritage establishment that has been here since 1864, this Art Deco boutique hotel houses a bistro with delicious fare and a history worth learning about.

-Nomads Sydney: A budget accommodation, this is perfect for you if you want a cozy nook to rest in after spending the day exploring the city.
-The hotel is close to most of Sydney’s iconic landmarks, including the Sydney Town Hall.
+• Nomads Sydney: A budget accommodation, this is perfect for you if you want a cozy nook to rest in after spending the day exploring the city.

 In the east of Sydney CBD lies the Royal Botanic Garden, a huge garden and research facility that has been around for more than 200 years.
 This heritage property is visible from the harbor and paints a serene picture amidst the urbanity.
 Mrs Macquarie's Chair, a historical landmark inside, is a popular tourist attraction.